W0lfEagle/ff-blog/src/pages/index.md

     To exist is to change, to change is to mature, to mature is to go on creating oneself endlessly.
 testimonials:
-  - by: Leah
-    quote: >-
-      I would like to send you a huge heartfelt thank you for your wonderful course.
-I started my blog only a few months before the course began so I was a complete novice and not feeling all that confident.
-All the ideas and prompts and encouragement for revealing our true selves in a voice authentic to us, plus the wonderful community of creative women, have made this not only a truly memorable and rich experience, but also a very practically useful one for establishing our own unique web presence.
-Thank you for so generously sharing yourself with us!
   - by: Johnny
     quote: >-
       Blogging from the Heart turned out to be one of my favorite e-courses.